WEHI-Proteomics/tfde/README.md

 #### 3DID
 1. 3DID uses the TFD/E experiments directory structure, but has [its own execute command](https://github.com/WEHI-Proteomics/tfde/blob/master/3did/execute.py).
 So from step 4 in the TFD/E instructions, replace with the following.
-2. Edit the `./tfde/3did/variable-minvi.sh` bash script to analyse a run from the experiment at different threshold depth specified by the `minvi` parameter.
+- Edit the `./tfde/3did/variable-minvi.sh` bash script to analyse a run from the experiment at different threshold depth specified by the `minvi` parameter.
-3. Execute with `./tfde/3did/variable-minvi.sh`.
+- Execute with `./tfde/3did/variable-minvi.sh`.
-4. The results are copied to a subdirectory under `/media/big-ssd` by default.
+- The results are copied to a subdirectory under `/media/big-ssd` by default.
 Within this structure, the results are stored in a Feather file called `{features_dir}/exp-{experiment_name}-run-{run_name}-features-3did-dedup.feather`.
 Examples of how to extract data from this file are in the `notebooks` directory.
+2. The feature classification step required a pre-trained model to be present.
+To train the model, use the `train the feature classifier` notebook.
+The notebook uses TensorFlow and CUDA, so your CUDA environment should be set up beforehand.
+These days it's much easier to set up CUDA using a Docker container.

+#### How to cite
+If you find TFD/E or 3DID useful, please cite our papers.
+1. Wilding-McBride D, Dagley LF, Spall SK, Infusini G, Webb AI.
+Simplifying MS1 and MS2 spectra to achieve lower mass error, more dynamic range, and higher peptide identification confidence on the Bruker timsTOF Pro.
+PLOS ONE.
+2022;17(7):e0271025. doi:10.1371/journal.pone.0271025
+2. Wilding-McBride D, Infusini G, Webb AI.
+Predicting coordinates of peptide features in raw timsTOF data with machine learning for targeted extraction reduces missing values in label-free DDA LC-MS/MS proteomics experiments.
+Published online May 2, 2022:2022.04.25.489464. doi:10.1101/2022.04.25.489464
+3. Wilding-McBride D, Webb AI.
+A de novo MS1 feature detector for the Bruker timsTOF Pro.
+PLOS ONE.
+2022;17(11):e0277122. doi:10.1371/journal.pone.0277122